Council Tax FAQs

 - put a charge on your property and consider enforcing its sale to clear the debt

 - send Enforcement Agents to take away goods to the value of the money you owe

-- get your employers to take the money from your earnings
+- get your employer to take the money from your earnings

 - deduct an amount directly from benefit paid to you by the Department for Works and Pensions